 Official transcript(s) from all previously attended universities

-If you upload unofficial transcripts with your application, we will review it.
-However, if you are offered admission, you will need to produce official transcripts prior to enrollment.
+If you send unofficial transcripts with your application, we will review them.
+However, if you’re offered admission, you will need to produce official transcripts prior to enrollment.

 GRE score report

 Applicants for the ETIM program must take the GRE general test (Graduate Record Examination test administered by ETS), and must request an official GRE score report to be mailed to the E&TIM graduate admissions office.
 For a score report to be official, it must be sent the E&TIM graduate admissions office by ETS.
 The GRE codes for E&TIM are -- 1699 (department) and 2074 (institution).

 You may expedite the processing of your application by submitting an unofficial copy of your GRE scores to the admissions office.
 An unofficial score report can be submitted by email (email@example.com), or by mail to the ETIM admissions office.